srush/PyDecode/README.rst

-PyDecode is a dynamic programming toolkit.
-It is being developed as a research tool for natural language processing.
+PyDecode is a dynamic programming toolkit being developed to help researchers studying natural language processing.

 The interface and visualization code is written Python, the core algorithms are written in C++.
 For full description of the project see the documentation_.